guenchi/loko/README.md

 * The Usenet group comp.lang.scheme, available through any Usenet provider, e.g. [Eternal September](http://www.eternal-september.org/).
-I would like for Scheme communities to be less fragmented, so I'm not going to wait with setting up a separate mailing list.
+I would like for Scheme communities to be less fragmented, so I will wait with setting up a separate mailing list.
 * The [Loko Scheme](https://scheme.fail/) website.

 ## License